guardtime/libksi/doc/tutorial/t2_verifying.md

 is successfully verified, further rules in the rule array are skipped and the whole rule of which the OR-type rule is part of, is considered successfully verified.
 In our example, if \c pathARules verifies successfully, the subsequent rules \c pathBRules and \c pathCRules are skipped and the rule \c chooseABCRule is considered successful.
-The analogy to an OR-statement continues, but with a slightly different definition of failure - if an OR-type rule result is inconclusive (#VER_RES_NA), we are allowed to verify the the next rule in the array.
-However, if an OR-type rule result fails with #VER_RES_FAIL, subsequent rules are not verified and the result of array of rules is a failure.
-So in our example, if \c pathARules results in #VER_RES_NA, the rule \c pathBRules is verified.
+The analogy to an OR-statement continues, but with a slightly different definition of failure - if an OR-type rule result is inconclusive (#KSI_VER_RES_NA), we are allowed to verify the the next rule in the array.
+However, if an OR-type rule result fails with #KSI_VER_RES_FAIL, subsequent rules are not verified and the result of array of rules is a failure.
+So in our example, if \c pathARules results in #KSI_VER_RES_NA, the rule \c pathBRules is verified.
 If this rule result is also inconclusive, the rule \c pathCRules is verified.
-If however any of those rules fail with #VER_RES_FAIL, the rule \c chooseABCRule has also failed.
+If however any of those rules fail with #KSI_VER_RES_FAIL, the rule \c chooseABCRule has also failed.

 In our example the rule \c chooseABCRule itself is a composite AND-type rule, which means that its result must be successful for the verification to continue.
 So for a successful result of our \c complexPolicy, both \c chooseABCRule and \c VerifyingFunction10